librity/nc_nomadcoin/README.md

 ## Notes <a name = "notes"></a>

+### Golang is awesome

+I really enjoy Go, it's probably my favorite language right now.
+I blows me away how easy it is to write and refactor code using VSCode's Go extension.
+I'm catching over 95% of bugs and errors before compilation.
+I only ever need to worry about:

+- Data races
+- Deadlocks
+- Uninitialized maps and pointers

+Every other mistake gets heighlited the moment I type it.
+Golang only surprises me when it doesn't work.

 ### Go Routines and Channels

 - Reading from a channel without an active go routines will create a panic.